iamprogrammerlk/iamprogrammerlk.github.io/docs/sponsor.md

 <br><br>

-> [!IMPORTANT]
->
-> ## Please do not sponsor me if you expect significant publicity or special influence over my projects.
-No amount of money can sway these projects.
+## ‼️ ‼️ ‼️Please do not sponsor me if you expect significant publicity or special influence over my projects.
+No amount of money can sway these projects. ‼️ ‼️ ‼️

-# Thank you, and whatever ❤️ you give is very much appreciated!
+# Thank you ❤️ and whatever 🤑 you give is very much appreciated! 💯

 <br><br><br><br>